-Different levels of sparseness schemes are finally compared in figure 7.
-The Figure shows the Leopard Gecko dataset where the inner part was pre-segmented.
-The series of images illustrate the transition from the most dense to the most sparse representation.
+These schemes are compared in Figure 8, which shows the Leopard Gecko dataset, where the interior part was pre-segmented.
+The series of images illustrates how the context area in front of the focus object smoothly varies from a dense to a sparse representation.